Lacking Source Code From Legacy Applications

 One of the most complex application migration scenarios is also one of the most common ones faced by enterprises today: how to migrate custom or bespoke applications.
-These applications not only represent a large portion of the portfolio but also tend to be pushed to the back of the line in terms of prioritization for remediation.
-Key reasons are a lack of knowledge about the application, missing or outdated documentation, or worse, no source code.
+Key challenges are a lack of knowledge about the application, missing or outdated documentation, or worse, no source code or installation media.

 The absence of source code means an inability to recompile the application onto newer architecture.
-Migrating the application from Windows 2003 to Windows 2012 or from 32-bit to 64-bit becomes a major hurdle.
+This is a significant barrier that prevents migrating applications from an unsupported Windows OS (2003/2008) and soon Windows 2012 to supported Windows OS, or from 32-bit to 64-bit.
 Without being able to recompile and reinstall onto a newer operation system, the application is destined to be orphaned on its legacy Windows 2003 instance.

-With less than 100 days away from the end of extended support for Windows 2003, enterprise customers are left scratching their heads on how to remediate or get off Windows 2003.
-Even if the plan for some of these more complicated applications is to stay put on Windows 2003 and pay Microsoft for both Premium Support and a Custom Support Agreement (CSA), the enterprise must still submit a Windows 2003 exit strategy to Microsoft in order to qualify to buy a CSA.
-Creating a plan to migrate an application that can’t easily be migrated, paying a CSA and submitting a plan to Microsoft to migrate applications that can’t easily be migrated… The complexity of the scenario is clear, but what’s the solution?
+As a Windows Server OS approaches its end of extended support enterprise customers are left scratching their heads on how to remediate or get off.
+Even if the plan for some of these more complex applications is to stay put on an unsupported Windows OS and pay Microsoft for both Premium Support and a Custom Support Agreement (CSA), the enterprise must still submit a Windows exit strategy to Microsoft to qualify for buying a CSA.
+Creating a plan to migrate an application that can’t easily be migrated, paying a CSA, and submitting a plan to Microsoft to migrate applications that can’t easily be migrated… The complexity of the scenario is clear, but what’s the solution?

-The purpose of an up-level, container-based migration tool such as VirtaMove is to automate the process of migrating these applications from the existing Windows 2003 server instances onto Windows 2012.
+The purpose of an up-level, container-based migration tool such as VirtaMove is to automate the process of migrating legacy applications from the source server with an unsupported Windows OS to a destination server with a supported Windows OS.
 This is accomplished by rehosting, redirecting, and reinstalling the application onto the new destination server whether it’s physical, virtual, on-premises, or cloud.
 These migration maneuvers are all performed at the same time, and therefore, dramatically accelerate the migration timeline as well as remove human error often associated with manual transposition.

-4. VirtaMove creates a container, known as the Virtual Application Appliance (VAA) on the destination server, walks the dependency tree for the selected applications, and pre-copies all known application artifacts into the container.
-During copy operations, all artifacts are redirected to the appropriate Windows 2012 file path and/or registry hive.
-Using the VirtaMove Tether Monitor, users can actually see files redirected to places like: WindowsWinSXS and registry keys to HKLMSoftwareWow6432Node in real time.
+- VirtaMove creates a container, known as the Virtual Application Appliance (VAA) on the destination server, walks the dependency tree for the selected applications, and pre-copies all known application artifacts into the container.
+During copy operations, all artifacts are redirected to the appropriate Windows OS file path and/or registry hive.
+Using the VirtaMove Tether Monitor, users can actually see files redirected to places like WindowsWinSXS and registry keys to HKLMSoftwareWow6432Node in real-time.

-Once user acceptance testing (UAT) of the application is complete, the VAA is “dissolved” or installed onto the destination operating system, removing any dependency on the VAA or VirtaMove software.
+- Once the application’s user acceptance testing (UAT) is complete, the VAA is “dissolved” or installed onto the destination operating system, removing any dependency on the VAA or VirtaMove software.
 The applications are presented to Add/Remove programs on the destination in the same manner as the source machine, which allows for modification, patches, or in-place upgrades to the application as required during its lifecycle.